James Hayton's PhD Academy

 But there’s a problem with thinking of a PhD this way…

-And the problem is that throughout the education system, there’s a certain consistency to the way things are done.
+Throughout the education system, there’s a certain consistency to the way things are done.
 There’s a set syllabus, and there’s a set timetable, so everyone on a course does the same thing at the same time and everybody does the same exams at the end.

 But in a PhD, there is no set syllabus and no set timetable.
 You have to develop and manage your own unique project.
 And there is no standard exam– you have a defence based on you own work.